 During normal office hours (Monday to Thursday 9.00am to 5.00pm & Friday 9.00am to 4.00pm), please contact our office at 398, Ecclesall Road, Sheffield S11 8PJ by telephone: 0114-267-6177 or by e-mail: email@example.com

-If the problem is an emergency and is outside of normal office hours, please contact either Phil Darwent (PC Properties Maintenance) on 07968-072610 or Peter Turkington (PC Properties Manager) on 07973-166691
+If the problem is an Emergency and is outside of normal office hours, please contact either Phil Darwent (PC Properties Maintenance) on 07968-072610 or Peter Turkington (PC Properties Manager) on 07973-166691

 There is an information board in every property (usually in the hallway).
 This contains all the necessary numbers.
-But, please do not hesitate to contact Collette Brookes or Peter Turkington should you have any query or problem - we are here to help you and to ensure that your stay with PC Properties is a happy one!
+But, please do not hesitate to contact Collette Brookes or Peter Turkington should you have any query or problem - we are here to help you and to ensure that your stay with PC Properties is a happy and comfortable one!